 The 90-hour training programme, divided over 3 weeks time spread in 1,5 year, take place in Belfast (UK), Rome (Italy) and Namur (Belgium).
 The training bring together 25 participants from these different countries, working in the field of restorative justice, probation, victim support and related areas.

-The kick off meeting was held on the 31 October 2018 in Pisa organized by WELCOME.
+The kick off meeting was held on the 31 October 2018 in Pisa organised by WELCOME.

 The first training was on 8-12 April 2019 in Belfast.
 Around the main theme “Restorative communities”, senior trainers and RJ facilitators Hugh Campbell and Tim Chapman (chair of the EFRJ Board) presented on theories, practices and actual experiences on the use of restorative approaches in cases of political violence, with a particular focus on the post-conflict Northern Irish society.